happilymarrieddad/sc-redis/README.md

 });
 ```

 You can add read slaves if you wish and use a redis-cluster.
-(Email )

 ```js
 var socketCluster = new SocketCluster({